What we are doing

 During this time in which households are negotiating different routines, we encourage you – if you haven’t already - to make prayer a priority.
 We are sending out a daily devotional - if you are not receiving these, but would like to, please let us know by emailing email@example.com If you use a different devotional, or have your own rhythm of prayer that is working well for you, simply disregard this email.
 In any case, however, we do encourage you to make prayer a priority.

-Drop off food for the Food Pantry: We are need of food donations such as small bags of rice, pasta sauce, tea, small bags of frozen veggies or perogies.
-These items can be dropped off outside of the glass doors in the designated box by April 7th.
+Drop off food for the Food Pantry: We are need of food donations such as coffee, condiments, tea, and grocery bags.
+These items can be dropped off outside of the glass doors in the designated box by August 11.

 Drop off food for the Sandwich Ministry: Currently we are looking for donations of canned tomatoes (including sauce, soup and paste) and small bags of sugar.
 These items can be dropped off outside the glass doors in the designated box by April 6th.